1. Contact form

 The importance of this conversation is to for me to ask further questions about the project and get to know you and your community.
 The better I can read you, the better outcome of the project and the faster it will go.
 This will serve as the basis of the moodboard that will be created for you and at that point we will once again have a audio/text meeting where we talk about said moodboard.

-- Avatar, mascot, logo, illustration
+- Avatar, mascot, logo, illustration (full body is possible but a larger investment)

 - In-game overlay (with latest follower etc)